juliushaertl/nextcloud-docker-dev/README.md

 This is a very simple way but doesn't cover all features.
 If you are looking for a fully featured setup you may skip to the next section
 :::

 There is a standalone version of the Nextcloud containers available that can be used to run Nextcloud without the other services.
-This is useful if you are just wanting to get started with app development against a speicifc server version, just just have a quick way to develop, test or debug.
+This is useful if you are just wanting to get started with app development against a specific server version, or to just have a quick way to develop, test or debug.

 These containers support automatic fetching of the server source code and use SQLite as the database.
 The server source code is fetched from the official Nextcloud server repository and the version can be specified using the `NEXTCLOUD_VERSION` environment variable.
 The default version is `master`.